“…Whence Cthulhu First Came…”

 It’s said that a properly run game of Call of Cthulhu should give the players an omnipresent sense of doom.
 The game is intended to get the players thinking more about how to avoid and maneuver around the next conflict, rather than go through it.

 The Call of Cthulhu Role Playing Game - D20 Based

 The role-playing game Call of Cthulhu had 8 major releases between its first in 1981 and the year 2000.
-All releases during that period used the Basic Role-Playing system which Chaosium also used for other games of their.
+All releases during that

 In 2001, Wizards of the Coast contracted with Chaosium to produce a Call of Cthulhu role-playing game, D20 rules applied.
 This mixing of the two achieved two things.
 Now, for the first time, a player could play their favorite Dungeons and Dragons character in the Call of Cthulhu setting.
 This also introduced the Cthulhu mythos to the Dungeons and Dragons world, allowing dungeon masters the opportunity to use the gods therein.

 The contract with Wizards of the Coast expired.
 Chaosium continued to release D20 stats with their next few releases, but eventually stopped.